-As well as your child being tested at secondary school or college, everyone over the age of 16 without coronavirus symptoms are being encouraged to take a rapid test (lateral flow) twice a week.
+As well as your child being tested at secondary school or college, everyone over the age of 16 without coronavirus symptoms is being encouraged to take a rapid lateral flow test twice a week.

-Find out where you can collect the test kits on our testing and self-isolating page.
+Find out how to get rapid lateral flow tests on our testing and self-isolating page.

 Remote education or home learning

 All schools and colleges are providing remote education.
-Your child will be supported to learn even when schools are closed or if your child cannot go to school as they are shielding or self-isolating.
+Your child will be supported to learn if schools need to close or if your child cannot go to school as they are shielding or self-isolating.

 If your child has an Education, Health and Care Plan (EHCP) then the school will discuss the remote learning with you as this will need to be co-produced.

 Extra learning resources

 A range of free online activities and learning resources for children of all ages are available on the Integra website.

 We want to support families whose child needs a device or internet access to carry on learning.